zahradavoudi-ux/blog/README.md

-cretae blog app for posts
+cretae blog app for posts and
-cretae accounts app for login,logout,register cretae website app add captcha to admin form
+cretae accounts app for login,logout,register and cretae website app and add captcha to admin form .